Donate

 FOR IMMEDIATE RELEASE

-Montreal, March 15, 2021 ?
-The Rivières Foundation and the City of L'Assomption make public the results of the continuous monitoring of the water quality of the L?Assomption River at the Jean-Perreault Treatment Center water intake and at the Léo-Jacques park relaxation area in L?Assomption.
-This pilot project reveals astonishing information which today makes it possible to make these three main observations:
+Montreal, March 15, 2021 – The Fondation Rivières and the City of L’Assomption make public the results of the continuous monitoring of water quality in the L’Assomption River at the water intake of the Jean-Perreault Treatment Center and at the relaxation area of Léo-Jacques Park in L'Assomption.
+This pilot project reveals surprising information which now allows us to make these three main observations:

 • the water is generally adequate for swimming in the summer months;